 Poorly maintained equipment can become a safety hazard.
-Periodic maintenance and occasional repairs are necessary for equipment to operate safely and properly over a long period of time.
-Never perform routine service (oil and filter changes, cleaning, etc.) unless all electrical components are shut off.
+In order for the equipment to operate safely and properly over a long period of time, periodic maintenance and occasional repairs are necessary.
+DO NOT perform routine service (oil and filter changes, cleaning, etc.) unless all electrical components are shut off.

-Regular maintenance improves performance and extend engine/equipment life.
-Generac Mobile Products LLC recommends all maintenance be performed by a Generac Mobile Products Authorized Dealer (GMP ASD).
-Regular maintenance, replacement or repair of emissions control devices and systems may be performed by any repair shop or person of the owner's choosing.
-However, to obtain emissions control warranty service free of charge, the work must be performed by a GMP ASD or authorized Mitsubishi engine dealer depending on the repair.
-See emissions warranty.
+Regular maintenance will improve performance and extend engine/equipment life.
+Generac Mobile Products LLC recommends that all maintenance work be performed by a Generac Mobile Products Authorized Service Dealer.
+Regular maintenance, replacement or repair of the emissions control devices and systems may be performed by any repair shop or person of the owner's choosing.
+However, to obtain emissions control warranty service free of charge, the work must be performed by a Generac Mobile Products Authorized Service Dealer or authorized Mitsubishi engine dealer depending on the repair.
+See the emissions warranty.